What is The Chimp Model?

 A Model is not pure scientific fact or a hypothesis.
 It is just a simple representation to aid understanding and help us to use the science.
 It may also help us to make sense of how we have been in the past, how we are now, and how we can manage ourselves better in the future.

-In our Model, the inner Chimp is the emotional team within the brain that thinks and acts for us without our permission.
+In The Chimp Model, the inner Chimp is the emotional team within the brain that thinks and acts for us without our permission.
 The logical team is the real person, it is you; rational, compassionate and humane, and is the Human within.
 The memory banks for reference are the Computer.

 Consider some specific areas